COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 It's important to get your yearly flu vaccine.
 Both the flu and COVID-19 can be active at the same time.
 You can get sick with both infections at once.
 And having both may make you more sick than getting just one.

 The flu vaccine won't protect you from COVID-19.
 But it can help prevent the flu or reduce its symptoms.
-If fewer people get very ill with the flu, this will help free up medical resources that are needed for COVID-19 patients.
+If fewer people get very ill with the flu, this will help free up medical resources that are needed for people who need urgent care, such as those suffering from COVID-19, heart attacks, and injuries from accidents.

 Current as of: